 On the other hand, if you live down a dirt road or you are regularly traveling on imperfect streets, the ball joints could fail prematurely.
-Of course, the other suspension parts will need replaced more frequently as well.
+Of course, the other suspension parts will need to be replaced more frequently, as well.

 How to Check for Bad Ball Joints

 If you want to diagnose the ball joints yourself, there is a simple test you can perform.
 The main reason you would run this test is that you have noticed the symptoms we listed above.